-Word Lens developers John DeWeese and Otavio Good showing a live translation on an iPad
+Word Lens developers John DeWeese and Otavio Good showing their augmented reality app

 With Google Translate handling more than a billion requests per day, more and more users are on-the-go, wondering what a foreign sign may mean or what the restaurant menu says when they’re traveling on the other side of the world.
 Unfortunately, Google Translate’s mobile app hasn’t been particularly smart about recognizing text in images – so far, users need to show the app which elements should be translated.